ILIIH/ILIIH/README.md

 Hello developers! 👋 I'm Illia, software developer / data analyst based in Ireland.
 With a strong foundation in software engineering, I bring creativity and innovation to iOS and Android development projects.
 My journey in the tech world is fueled by a love for creating impactful and user-friendly mobile applications.

-- :telescope: Currently working as a Software Engineer, contributing to iOS/Android software development.
+- :telescope: Currently working as a Software Engineer, contributing to iOS/Android software development and Data Analyst.
 - :seedling: Continuously exploring the realms of AI, ML, and AR.
 - :zap: Open to collaborating in Android/iOS native development.